elasticpath/composable-frontend/README.md

 ## Setup

-Run `yarn generate` to generate the types for schematic schemas during development
+Run `pnpm generate` to generate the types for schematic schemas during development

 ## What's inside?

-This turborepo uses [Yarn](https://classic.yarnpkg.com/lang/en/) as a package manager.
+This turborepo uses [PNPM](https://pnpm.io/) as a package manager.

 ### Build

 To build all apps and packages, run the following command:

 ```
-yarn build
+pnpm build
 ```